 Coal has an enormous environmental footprint.

-About 400 coal-fired power plants across the U.S. account for about a third of the nation’s carbon dioxide emissions from fossil fuels, as well as releases into the air of soot-like particles, mercury, sulfur dioxide, and nitrogen oxides that cause heart and asthma attacks, pollute waterways, and contaminate fish.
+Over 200 coal-fired power plants across the U.S. account for around a fifth of the nation’s carbon dioxide emissions from fossil fuels, as well as releases into the air of soot-like particles, mercury, sulfur dioxide, and nitrogen oxides that cause heart and asthma attacks, pollute waterways, and contaminate fish.

 These same coal-fired power plants also pipe millions of pounds of arsenic, lead, mercury, and other toxins directly into our rivers and streams.
 In fact, EPA has determined that coal-fired generators are the largest industrial source of toxic water discharges in the U.S. today.